braddmg/GenFlow/README.md

 GCF_028355655.1
 ```
 Example Command
-We suggest using the short dataset to test the pipeline.
+We suggest using the short dataset to test the pipeline. <br>
 Here is an example command to execute the analysis:
 ```bash
 cd Data
 GenFlow -g short.txt -f INISA09F.fasta,INISA10F.fasta,INISA16F.fasta -t 8 -G 0.8 -F 0.8